RamezIssac/django-erp-framework/docs/source/usage/tutorial_2.rst

     1. How much each Client bought (in value).
     2. How much each Product is Sold (In value and in quantity)
     3. For each client, the total bought of each product
+    4. A Client statement

+Then we will be adding charts

 How much each Client bought (in value)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~